dmijatovic/dv4all-wcp/components/src/button/README.md

 ### Attributes

-- primary: primary flag, see next section
+- primary: primary attribute, will use primary color for the button background
-- danger: danger flag, see next section
+- danger: danger attribute, will use warning color for the button background

+See next section about CSS variables for more information about available variables.

 ### CSS variables

-Following css variables can be applied

-- variable, default value
+Each variable has default value which is used if CSS variable is not provided.
+The following css variables can be applied to custom button component.
+The listing is in the format: variable, default value

 - btn-font-size, 1rem
 - btn-border, 1px solid lightgrey